postsharp/Metalama.Documentation/content/conceptual/aspects/aspect-composition.md

 Aspects are things that receive a code model as input, and provide outputs such as advice, diagnostics, validators, and child aspects.
 The only relevant output for this discussion is *advice* because other outputs do not modify the code.
 Most aspects have a single layer of advice, but it is possible to define multiple layers.

-To ensure the order of execution of aspects and advice is consistent, Metalama uses two ordering criteria.
+To make the order of execution of aspects and advice consistent, Metalama uses two ordering criteria.

 1. _Aspect layer_.
 The order of execution of aspect layers _must_ be specified by the aspect author or user.
 To learn how to specify the order of aspect classes and layers, see <xref:ordering-aspects>.